openhab/openhab-addons/bundles/org.openhab.binding.enocean/README.md

 ### Sensors

-To pair a sensor with its thing, you first have to start the discovery scan for this binding in PaperUI.
+To pair a sensor with its thing, you first have to start the discovery scan for this binding.
 Then press the "teach-in" button of the sensor.
 The sensor sends a teach-in message which contains the information about the EEP and the EnOceanId of the sensor.
 If the EEP is known by this binding the thing representation of the device is created.